 - Provides recommendations for each occurrence of invalid code

-- Automatic conversion of most code to the Kentico 12 API
+- Automatic conversion of the majority of code to the Kentico 10 API

-The machine where you plan to run the code upgrade tool must have the following installed:
+The machine where you plan to run the code upgrade tool must fulfill the following requirements:

-The solution that you wish to analyze must compile without errors.
+The Kentico 9 solution that you wish to analyze must compile without errors.

-Run CodeUpgrade.exe from the command line, with the path to your project’s solution file as the parameter (for example WebApp.sln or WebSite.sln for Kentico projects).
+Run CodeUpgrade.exe from the command line, with the path to your project’s solution file as the parameter (WebSite.sln or WebApp.sln).

 Each listed occurrence in the csv file has one of the following statuses: